-- A statement prominently and clearly displayed and in bold print that the borrower is receiving a loan that must be repaid. - For a borrower of an unsubsidized Stafford loan or Grad PLUS loan, an explanation that the student borrower has the option to pay the interest that accrues while the borrower is enrolled in school at least half time and an explanation of the frequency of interest capitalization should the borrower not pay the interest that accrues during the in-school period. - For a borrower of a parent PLUS loan, an explanation that the borrower has the option to defer payment while the student is enrolled in school at least half time and an explanation of the frequency of interest capitalization should the borrower not pay the interest that accrues during the in-school deferment period. - For a borrower of a parent PLUS loan, an explanation that the borrower may be eligible for a deferment while He or she is enrolled in school at least half-time. - A description of the types of repayment plans that are available for the loan. - A statement summarizing the circumstances under which a borrower may obtain a forbearance. - A description of the options available for and requirements of loan forgiveness.
+- For a borrower of an unsubsidized Stafford loan or Grad PLUS loan, an explanation that the student borrower has the option to pay interest that accrues while enrolled in school at least half-time and if the borrower does not pay the interest, an explanation of the frequency of interest capitalization. - For a borrower of a parent PLUS loan, an explanation that the parent has the option to defer payment while the student is enrolled in school at least half-time and if the parent borrower does not pay the interest, an explanation of the frequency of capitalization. - For a borrower of a parent PLUS loan, an explanation that the parent may be eligible for a deferment while enrolled in school at least half-time. - A description of the types of repayment plans that are available for the loan. - A statement summarizing the circumstances under which a borrower may obtain a forbearance. - A description of the options available for and requirements of loan forgiveness.